 3 black friday marketing strategies to boost sales

-Black Friday is an essential highlight in the marketing calendar.
-Every year, more than 70% of consumers make purchases on this occasion, taking advantage of the promotions offered by retailers.
+Black Friday is an essential highlight in the brand marketing calendar.
+Every year, more than 70% of consumers say they make purchases on this occasion, taking advantage of the exceptional promotions offered by retailers.

-In this article, we take a look at the issues that companies need to prepare for in order to succeed with their Black Friday campaigns.
+In this article, we take a look back at the main issues that companies need to prepare for in order to succeed with their Black Friday marketing campaigns.
 We also share some effective and original ideas to boost sales and prepare offers for the festive season.

 Black Friday is no ordinary trade fair.
-It offers companies an opportunity to hire new prospects and re-engage their existing customers (in the same way as sales).
-But the special feature of the Black Friday is that is takes place at a strategic time of year.
+It offers companies a unique opportunity to hire new prospects and re-engage their existing customers (in the same way as sales).
+But the special feature of the Black Friday is that is takes place at a particularly strategic time of year.

-It is indeed the last weekend of November the final stretch before Christmas shopping.
-Generally speaking, the 4th quarter of the year (October / November / September) is a strategic time for companies, who generate 20 to 30% of their annual sales during this period.
+It is indeed the last weekend of november the final stretch before Christmas shopping.
+Generally speaking, the 4th quarter of the year (the months of October/November/September) is a strategic time for companies, who generate 20 to 30% of their annual sales during this period.

 Stand out from the competition

-To capture attention, they’ll have to rely on levers of visibility, such as originality and interactivity.
+To capture attention, they won’t be able to rely solely on exceptional discounts (if they want to control the ROI of their Black Frday campaign).
+They’ll have to rely on other levers of visibility, such as originality and interactivity.
 Companies can set themselves apart by organizing a marketing competition, for example.

 Engaging consumers at the right time

 Brands are tending to communicate their Black Friday offers earlier and earlier.
-By spacing out their marketing campaign over several days, they can create a teasing effect and manage consumer expectations.
+By spacing out their marketing campaign over several days, or even weeks, they can create a teasing effect and better manage consumer expectations .

-Its also an effective approach to staying top of mind the big day and guide shoppers towards the offers/products that meet their expectations.
-The key is to strike the balance to avoid advertising fatigue by offering a variety of advertising formats that maintain engagement.
-A multi-channel approach will be essential to reach consumers wherever they are.
+Its also an effective approach to staying top of mind the big dayand guide shoppers more effectively towards the offers/products that best meet their expectations.
+The key is to strike the right balance to avoid advertising fatigue (and audience fatigue) by offering a variety of advertising formats that maintain engagement right through to Black Friday.
+A multi-channel approach will also be essential to reach consumers wherever they are.

 Propose relevant offers based on customer preferences

 To convert, Black Friday marketing campaigns can’t just play on discount percentages.
-They can precisely target consumers’ product preferences, offering them a recommendation of items or services they are likely to buy.
+They can also precisely target consumers’ product preferences, offering them a recommendation of items or services they are more likely to want to buy.

 survey engaging marketing campaigns